floington500/MoleculeMaster/README.md

 # stoicmd

-<p>Welcome to the Stoicmd project, an application that has a parser for chemical equations along with framework for period 1-3 elements.
-Although I didn't achieve the initial goal I had set for my project, which was to provide the user with functions to invoke stoichiometry operations on chemical compounds, I made significant progress within the time given.</p>
+<p>Welcome to the Stoicmd project, an application that has a parser for chemical equations along with framework for period 1-3 elements.</p>

-<p>This project was developed for BH6 and I chose the SPEED theme with the intention of speeding up my chemistry stoichiometry homework.
-I aimed to create a fully functional chemical equation parser, and I'm excited to share what I've accomplished so far!</p>

 ## Installation